-To create the text at the bottom, use the font “ETH”, the font Size 30 pt, and the color #8da924.
+To create the text at the bottom, use the font ETH, the font Size 30 pt, and the color

 Then, change the Tracking value to one that spreads the letters along the kiwi text.
 Here, it is set to 1250.

-- These last steps mimic an ad/flyer/poster design.
-So you can actually play around with the elements you use to achieve different results.
+You can actually play around with the elements you use to achieve different results as well.

 And there you have your fresh kiwi text.

 Hope you like it ð